Skip to content

 Purpose

-• strengthen the extensor muscles of the hand
+• strengthen the extensor muscles of the hands

 • improve wrist and finger stability